Q. How do I report my change of address?

 A:The Supreme Court requires all members to pay annual fees each January 1st.
 Members should plan for this yearly payment to avoid the possibility of suspension for nonpayment of fees.
 We accept credit card payments.
+If you contact us by January 1, we are able to give you payment plan options.
 If you're still unable to pay the fees, you should contact the State Bar regarding a possible hardship provision.
 The Board of Bar Commissioners will review any hardship cases and possibly make provisions where there are extreme circumstances.

 Q: When are the Annual Membership and License Fees due?

 A: Every member of the State Bar shall, prior to the first day of January of each year, pay to the Executive Director of the State Bar an annual license fee.
 Active members whose dues are received after the first day of February will be assessed a late payment penalty of one hundred dollars ($100).
 Inactive members whose dues are received after the first day of February will be assessed a late payment penalty of fifty dollars ($50).

 Q: How much are my License Fees?

 A: The annual license fees for active and inactive status members shall be determined and fixed by the Board and approved by the Supreme Court prior to January of each calendar year.